OpenBCI/V3_Hardware_Design_Files/README.md

 Now when you open the .sch and .pcb files, you can modify to your hearts delight!

+# Improperly Designed Pin on Daisy Module

+* as per this page http://openbci.com/community/daisy-module-re-work/
+* error in PCB design

 # Gerber Files

 * gerber files can be found for the 32bit, Daisy, and dongle boards in their respective subdirectories